-Knowing how to turn off—and on—the power to your house is a safety practice all families should learn.
+Knowing how to turn off—and on—the power to your house is a fundamental safety practice that all families should learn.

 Briefly: